A weekly e-newsletter for FMPA members

 All-Requirements Project August Load Statistics

-The All-Requirements Project’s peak for August was 1,185 MW, which occurred Aug.
-21 between 4 p.m. and 5 p.m.
+The All-Requirements Project’s non-Contract Rate of Delivery peak for August was 1,163 MW, which occurred Aug.
+25 between 4 p.m. and 5 p.m.
 The project’s load factor for August was 67%.
 Load factor is a ratio of actual energy (MWh) used during the period versus what would have been consumed if demand was at peak for the entire period.
 A higher load factor indicates more effective system utilization and results in lower average costs.
-The month’s peak was 101% of the budgeted peak, and energy was 101% of the budget.
-A graph showing the All-Requirements Project hourly load for the month of August is available on the Member Portal.
+The month’s peak was 99% of the budgeted peak, and energy was 101% of the budget.
+A graph showing the All-Requirements Project hourly load for August is available on the Member Portal.
 Contact: Jim Atz

 All-Requirements Project Weekly Load Statistics